 When the synovial fluid dries up, and the cartilage deteriorates, the superior and inferior articular processes will interact directly.
 The result will cause arthritic accumulations to occur on the bone surfaces.
 These skeletal outcroppings are called osteophytes or bone spurs.
 Bone spurs are usually harmless and not painful to any significant degree.
 However, in select circumstances, they can form in the direct path of joint movement, creating physical obstacles to normal range of motion.
 Mechanical joint pain is a direct result of this occurrence.

-Mechanical Facet Joint Pain Explanation
+Mechanical Spinal Joint Pain Explanation

 Once bone spurring occurs in the path of facet joint movement, one of several possible scenarios can occur: